bitcoder/xray-testng-extensions/README.md

 [![license](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/Xray-App/community)

-This repo contains several extensions, implemented as listeners, that allow you to take better advantage of [TestNG](https://testng.org/) whenever using it together with [Xray Test Management](https://getxray.app).
+This repo contains several enhancements to TestNG to allow you to take better advantage of [TestNG](https://testng.org/) whenever using it together with [Xray Test Management](https://getxray.app).
+This includes specific annotations and listener(s) that can then process their information.

 This code is provided as-is; you're free to use it and modify it at your will (see license ahead).

 This is a preliminary release so it is subject to changes, at any time.